-This time lapse video illustrates construction progress at the Saddle Creek Retention Treatment Basin Project from June 2019 through early November 2022.
+This time lapse video illustrates construction progress at the Saddle Creek Retention Treatment Basin Project from June 2019 through December 2022.

-Throughout the summer and fall of 2021, construction on the above ground improvements included a building to house controls, grit and screening equipment, and chemicals.
+The above ground improvements included a building to house controls, grit and screening equipment, and chemicals.
 The building will provide office space for full-time operations staff, some additional city offices and maintenance for the facility.
-Winter 2021-2022 construction will also include work in the Saddle Creek outfall channel to complete the improvements with energy dissipation structures and natural channel elements at the confluence with Little Papillion Creek.
+This project will also include work in the Saddle Creek outfall channel to complete the improvements with energy dissipation structures and natural channel elements at the confluence with Little Papillion Creek.

 Early Soils Removal – Q3 2016